 Location: Belltown

-Still, wondering what to do in Seattle when it’s raining?
-Another draw to the city is the unique Space Needle that stands tall on the horizon.
+Another great activity that you can do – rain or shine – is visit the Space Needle.
 The Seattle Space Needle was built for a world fair in 1962 with plans to be destroyed.
 To this day it still stands and is now an icon of Seattle.

 Rain or shine you can ride the elevator up to the top of the Space Needle, giving you sweeping views over Seattle.
 While you may not be able to see far with the clouds if you’re in town it’s worth the visit.
 Hang around inside for a while and don’t forget to add your name to the “map” of people who have visited!